yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

-= Backing up and Restoring your OpenWRT box =
+= Backing up and Restoring your OpenWrt box =

-Not much attention seems to have been paid to the backup and restore of an OpenWRT box.
+Not much attention seems to have been paid to the backup and restore of an !OpenWrt box.
 Sure, you can go

 {{{
 nvram show > /tmp/log
 }}}

-and back that up, and maybe back up your /etc, but what if you've done all sorts of customising all over your file system?
+and back that up, and maybe back up your {{{/etc}}}, but what if you've done all sorts of customising all over your file system?

 This is what I came up with from my experimenting.

 Comments appreciated.
 If this method is a Bad Idea and there is a nicer way, please share it with us all.

 == Backing up ==